pwwang/vscode-gptcommit/README.md

 ## Advanced configuration

 Note that now all the configuration via the extension is saved in the `.git/gptcommit.toml` file.
 If you have to change advanced configuration, you can edit the `.git/gptcommit.toml` file directly, but make sure you know what you are doing.
+You can also use the `GPTCommit: Open gptcommit configuration file` command to open the configuration file.

 If you want to use the configuration globally, you can copy the `.git/gptcommit.toml` file to `~/.config/gptcommit/config.toml`, or just the sections of the configuration you want to be used globally.